AvihaiAdler/minesweeper/README.md

 - navigate to the project directory
 - `cmake -S . -B build` (add `-G <generator>` if you prefer to use anything other than `make`)
 - `cmake --build build` to build the project
+- `cmake --install build` to extract the binary and its assets
-- the game and all its files will be under `minesweeper/`
+- the game and all its files will be under `bin/`

 #### RoadMap